by Jim Stancil

 At age 24, with a decade of political organizing under her belt, she was hired to work in the Reagan White House, eventually becoming an assistant to Vice President Dan Quayle.
 She was the lead advance person in Iowa and New Hampshire for Jack Kemp’s presidential bid in 1988.
 The following year she entered the University of Wisconsin Law School and finished in just two years.
 Her last job was government affairs coordinator for the Kohler Co.

-“I’ve lost so much,” Buestrin said during an interview as she sat in a wheelchair alongside her lawyer, William M. Cannon, at his office in Brookfield.
+“I’ve lost so much,” Buestrin said during an interview as she sat in a wheelchair alongside her Milwaukee medical malpractice attorney, William M. Cannon, at his office in Brookfield.

 “I’m trying very hard not to let it continue to destroy my life.
 I’ve always worked very hard and had the mental strength to overcome difficulty.
 I know I’ll be able to contribute to our society.
 I won’t be able to practice law as I had planned, but eventually I could start doing volunteer work with children who are sick at Children’s Hospital.”